WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     store( 'myPlugin', { state: { otherValue: 2 } } );

-    // All calls to `store` return a stable reference (the same object). const { state } = store( 'myPlugin' );
+    /* All calls to `store` return a stable reference to the same object, so you
+     * can get a reference to `state` from any of them. */ const { state } = store( 'myPlugin' );

     store( 'myPlugin', {
     	actions: {
     		readValues() {
-    			// Exists and its initial value is 1. state.someValue;
+    			state.someValue; // Exists and its initial value is 1.
-    			// Exists and its initial value is 2. state.otherValue;
+    			state.otherValue; // Exists and its initial value is 2.
     		},
     	},
     } );